dharmik107/megpt/README.md

 # 🤖 MeGPT: Personal AI Assistant

-MeGPT is a **Retrieval-Augmented Generation (RAG)** based AI assistant designed to represent Dharmik Pansuriya.
+MeGPT is a **Retrieval-Augmented Generation (RAG)** based AI assistant designed to represent myself.
 It uses a custom vectorized knowledge base and an agentic verification flow to answer personal, educational, and professional queries with high accuracy and a definitive persona.

 ---